umputun/docker-logger/README.md

 # docker-logger [![Build Status](https://drone.umputun.com/api/badges/umputun/docker-logger/status.svg)](https://drone.umputun.com/umputun/docker-logger)

 docker-logger is a small application collecting logs from other docker containers on the host.
-It can forward both stdout and stderr to local, rotated files and/or remote syslog.
+It can forward both stdout and stderr of containers to local, rotated files and/or to remote syslog.

 ## Install

-Copy provided [docker-compose.yml](https://github.com/umputun/docker-logger/blob/master/docker-compose.yml), customize if needed and run it with `docker-compose up -d`
+Copy provided [docker-compose.yml](https://github.com/umputun/docker-logger/blob/master/docker-compose.yml), customize if needed and run it with `docker-compose up -d`.
+By default `docker-logger` will collect all logs from containers and put it to `./logs` directory.

 ## Customization